pietervdvn/MapComplete/README.md

 Images are uplaoded to imgur, as their API was way easier to handle.
 The URL is written into the changes

-The idea is that one in a while, the images are transfered to wikipedia
+The idea is that once in a while, the images are transfered to wikipedia or that we hook up wikimedia directly (but I need some help in getting their API working).

+### Uploading changes

+In order to avoid lots of small changesets, a changeset is opened and kept open.
+The changeset number is saved into the users preferences on OSM.

+Whenever a change is made -even adding a single tag- the change is uploaded into this changeset.
+If that fails, the changeset is probably closed and we open a new changeset.

 # Privacy